 Karolinum, A.K.A Prague’s Charles University

-Prague’s university, nowadays called Charles University, is one of the oldest universities in Europe.
-It was founded in 1348 and for the first few decades of its existence it didn’t have any building of its own – so in fact, the university existed just on paper and used several building near the current Fruit Market (Ovocny Trh in Czech – square in front of university).
-The first building, to belong solely to the university, was Karolinum (sometimes referred to by its latin name, Collegium Caroli).
+Here we have one of the oldest surviving universities in Europe.
+This is Prague University.
+Of course today everyone knows it as the Charles University.
+After founding it in 1348, for the first few decades of its existence, the University was lacking in any building of its own.
+You could say that the university existed only on paper.
+As a result it used several building near the current Fruit Market (Ovocny Trh in Czech – square in front of university).
+The first building to belong to the University was the Karolinum (sometimes referred to by its Latin name, Collegium Caroli).

-Czech king Wenceslas IV awarded this palace, purchased from wealthy merchant Jan Rotlev, to Prague’s university in 1383.
-An old story says that Rotlev was forced to sell this newly-built palace to save his son’s life.
-He was found guilty of trying to start a sword fight during a trial.
+Czech King Wenceslas IV purchased this palace from the wealthy merchant Jan Rotlev in 1383 and made an award of it to Prague University.
+There is an old story which tells of the courts forcing Rotlev to sell this newly-built palace in order to save his son’s life.
+This was after finding him guilty of trying to start a sword fight during a trial.

-The most recent time the university was given a new look was between 1945 and1959, when the university’s current distinctive entranceway was created.
-Karolinum, as the headquarters of Charles University, is often used for conferences as well as different exhibitions, such as Czech Press Photo, World Press Photo, permanent exhibition of university’s history and many others.
-When coming to Prague, check out what’s currently on – sometimes you can find excellent exhibitions about famous chapters from Czech history.
+Between 1945 and 1959, we see the building get a new look thereby creating the University’s current distinctive entranceway.
+Furthermore, with the Karolinum, being the headquarters of Charles University, it is also put to use for conferences.
+Additionally it serves as a space for different exhibitions, such as Czech Press Photo, World Press Photo, along with a permanent exhibition of the University’s history.
+In conclusion, when you’re coming to Prague, check out what’s currently on.
+Sometimes you’ll be in for a pleasant surprise when you find excellent exhibitions covering famous chapters from Czech history.

 Address: Ovocný trh 541/3, Prague